bioinformaticsdotca/BiCG_2018/module10/lab.md

 rm -i ~/.bash_history
 ```

-**Note:** the `-i` option in `rm` will prompt you to answer yes or no to remove a file.
+**NOTE:** the `-i` option in `rm` will prompt you to answer yes or no to remove a file.
 It's a good idea to use `-i` with `rm` so that you don't inadvertently delete the wrong thing.

 Remove your public key from the default user’s “authorized_keys” file, so you don’t have automatically free access to future virtual machines based on the snapshot.

-**Note:** after removing your public key you will not be able to log in again into this virtual machine, and you will have to start a new one from the snapshot.
+**NOTE:** after removing your public key you will not be able to log in again into this virtual machine, and you will have to start a new one from the snapshot.
 Your VM session may suspend while you take the snapshot.
 Initiating a new ssh session will fail because the public key was removed.

 ```
 rm –i ~/.ssh/authorized_keys